Bitcoin Mining Explained In Simple Terms

 Bitcoin mining is crucial to sustaining the Bitcoin network, but to many is an impenetrable subject.
 So here's a bitcoin mining explanation in simple terms.

 If you’re familiar with Bitcoin, you may have heard the phrase ‘Bitcoin Mining’ thrown about before.
-But for those of you who haven’t, or for those of you that have and want to know more, this article contains the inside scoop on what is actually is, and what bitcoin miners really do.
+But for those of you who haven’t, or for those of you that have and want to know more, this article contains the inside scoop on what is actually is, and what bitcoin miners really do - in simple terms.
 (And no, it doesn’t involve caves.)

 What is Bitcoin mining?

 Ok - let’s deep dive straight into the technicalities, and see if we can get to grips with the basics.

 Bitcoin mining is the process of validating transactions using the cryptocurrency, in order to secure the network.
 This is done through solving complex computer-based mathematical problems.
 Once the transactions are confirmed, new blocks are created on the blockchain and miners are rewarded for their efforts with new coins.

 In fact, the entire process is pretty comparable to that carried out by miners looking for gold, or other natural resources for that matter.
 Effort is needed to find the resource, or, in our case - validate the transactions to ensure the security of the network - and the miners are rewarded for their work in return.

 What ensures the security of the network is not only the process of validating transactions, but the decentralisation itself.
 The fact that anybody can participate as a miner, which increases the difficulty through competition (as only the first miner to come up with the correct hash is rewarded) and pushes up the machinery and energy costs as a result, effectively makes the network to expensive to tamper with.